-During the winter, we normally receive several queries from our customers wondering ‘why their solar PV isn’t working’ and our response to this question is the following:
+During the winter, we normally receive several queries from our customers wondering “What is their solar panel winter efficiency” and ‘Why their solar PV isn’t working’ and our response to these questions is the following:

 In the winter months, the Southern Hemisphere is tilted away from the sun and receives less direct rays from the sun, but during the summer, the Southern Hemisphere gets more sunlight.
 Because the sun is more directly overhead in summer months, a solar panel puts out more power than during the winter, when the sun’s rays are less intense, and the days are also shorter.